-He was recruited to WVU by Coach Jim Carlen as a running back, but due to his size, he was switched to the defensive side of the ball.
-“I only weighed about 173 pounds when I went up there,” Slater said.
+He was recruited to WVU by Jim Carlen as a running back, but due to his size, he was switched to the defensive side of the ball.
+“I only weighed about 173 when I went up there,” Slater said.
 “I was just too slight to be a running back.”

-He then went on to have a stellar career for West Virginia and played varsity football for three seasons.
+He then went on to have a stellar career for West Virginia and played football for three seasons.
 (Freshmen were not eligible to play during that era.)

 Carlen left after the Peach Bowl win and assistant coach Bobby Bowden took over the program.
 Slater played his last season, the fall of 1970, for the now legendary coach, who eventually went on to Florida State to win two national titles and a boat load of bowl wins.